A series of short videos about the parallels between parenthood and leadership.

-You can apply the exact same recipe to your team: let go, empower, grow.
+You can apply the same recipe to your team: let go, empower, and grow.

 Leadership always starts from self-leadership.

-Know yourself first and decide for yourself what you want to invest your energy in before focusing on others.
+Know yourself first and decide what to invest your energy in before focusing on others.

 Choose your fights and find the right energy balance.